 One thing that emerged in the Real Estate Forum was the ongoing shortage of affordable housing units.
 As a result, in 2021, it ended up with fewer properties listed for sale than before at any point on record.

-In spite of the increase in the construction of single-family homes in 2021, and also in multi-family home construction, still, the supply is falling well short of demand.
+Despite the increase in the construction of single-family homes in 2021, and also in multi-family home construction, still, the supply is falling well short of demand.

 Certainly, it is no surprise that the supply chain challenges have created a ripple effect in the real estate industry.
 Particularly, the reduced availability of building materials has increased construction prices and also delayed projects.